leesheppard/leesheppard.github.io/README.md

 Visit [http://localhost:4000](http://localhost:4000)

+### Cleanup

 Remove all generated files: destination folder, metadata file, Sass and Jekyll caches.

     $ jekyll clean

-# Modifications
+# Modifications and Customisation

 ### CI/CD
-CircleCI is used to integrate and operate tests.
+[TravisCI](https://travis-ci.com/github/leesheppard/leesheppard.github.io) is used to integrate and operate tests before deploying a build to Github.

+### Security monitoring
+[Snyk](https://snyk.io) is used to monitor dependencies for security patches.

+## Modified structure

 ### File Structure
 This folder structure has been modified from the original Jekyll install.
 I prefer to keep the main directory structure